postgresml/postgresml/pgml-cms/docs/guides/unified-rag.md

 !!!

-Note: we are explicitly setting a really small chunk size we want to split this document into 6 chunks, 3 of which only have text and don't show the examples they are referring to so we can demonstrate reranking while still utilizing a resonably small demo.
+Note: we are explicitly setting a really small chunk size as we want to split our example document into 6 chunks, 3 of which only have text and don't show the examples they are referring to so we can demonstrate reranking.

 We can verify they were split correctly.